Privacy Policy

 8. DATA RETENTION

-Where we collect your Personal Data, the length of time for which we retain it depends on the type of data, the purpose for which we use that data and our accounting, regulatory and legal data retention obligations.
-We do not retain Personal Data in an identifiable format for longer than:
+Where we collect your personal data, the length of time for which we retain it depends on the type of data, the purpose for which we use that data, and our accounting, regulatory, and legal data retention obligations.
+We do not retain personal data in an identifiable format for longer than:

 The period necessary for the relevant activity or services;